 Previously Diagnosed Left Bundle Branch Block (LBBB)

 LBBB is a conduction abnormality that affects the left ventricle, causing delayed depolarization and abnormal repolarization patterns.
-While an old, previously diagnosed LBBB is generally not concerning and often reflects underlying structural heart disease or chronic conditions, a new or presumed new LBBB may raise suspicion for an acute myocardial infarction (OMI), especially in the context of other clinical signs of ischemia19,20.
+While an old, previously diagnosed LBBB often reflects underlying structural heart disease or chronic conditions, distinguishing whether it is new or old may not significantly impact the incidence of an acute myocardial infarction.

 - Wide QRS complexes (>120ms).